OpcodePete/i3/README.md

 <br />

 ## Applications
-The main applications I regularly use.
+Some of the applications I use:

 | Program | Name |
 | ------- | ---- |